-- Encourage mixed use development along Albert and Market streets that will contribute to High Street's primary role and function. - Focus visitor related activities around the Former Railway Station & Visitor Centre with good connections to the Domino Rail Trail and Market Street. - Focus community related activities within Trentham Town Square, including seasonal events and outdoor activities. - Consolidate and enhance community and civic uses in the eastern part of the town, with connections to The Mechanics Trentham and the Trentham Library.
+- Encourage mixed use development along Albert and Market streets that will contribute to High Street's primary role and function. - Focus visitor related activities across a range of open spaces connecting the Domino Rail Trail and Market Street. - Focus community related activities within Trentham Town Square, including seasonal events and outdoor activities. - Consolidate and enhance community and civic uses in the eastern part of the town, with connections to The Mechanics Trentham and the Trentham Library.